Cspivey00/Final-Project/README.md

 In short, I would like to convey why the topic of immigration is important and advocate for improving our immigration policies.

+### Call To Action

+I would like to use this as a way to inform people why immigration reform is important.
+I would like to ask citizens to advocate their local, state, and federal representatives to take action.

+*This call to action could be expanded or worked on, but other than advocating directly to our representatives there's not a lot the general population can change about this specific topic.*